Frequently Asked Questions

 How can I get a reference question answered if I’m not at the library?
 Do you answer reference questions via e-mail?

 Yes.
-You may call Information Services at 252-335-7536 or e-mail the Information Services Supervisor, Alina Oliva, at aoliva@earlibrary.org, if you have a short factual question.
-If you need more extensive assistance, the Information Services Supervisor will be glad to help you when you visit the library.
+You may call Information Services at 252-335-7536 or e-mail the Community Engagement Coordinator, Iisha Hill, at ihill@earlibrary.org, if you have a short factual question.
+If you need more extensive assistance, the Community Engagement Coordinator will be glad to help you when you visit the library.

 FINDING MATERIAL